 This pluton is part of several that converge and is so large it is called a batholith.
 When the ancient African continent of Gondwana collided with North America during the formation of the supercontinent Pangea, plutons formed by the “ascent of relatively buoyant magma,” which, rather than erupting in a volcano, slowed down and cooled underground.
 This continental granite, in turn, floats on top of the oceanic basalt below.

 Exposed rocks that have broken away from the underlying bedrock seem to rise to the surface throughout the glades.
-These are called “float rocks.”
-Smooth, rounded outcrops of this granite are sometimes called “whalebacks.”
+Geologists call them “float rocks.”
+Hikers call the smooth, rounded outcrops “whalebacks.”
 Nearby, one particular cetacean-sized boulder rises up taller and wider than the rest, and a fascinating tale is told about it and a certain senator who is buried there.